FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/storm-drainer-editor/Storm Drain.rst

 2. Select all of the rating
    tables that match the type 4 inlets.

-3. The plugin will load the tables based on the node name and automatically assign each table.
+3. The Plugin will load the tables based on the node name and automatically assign each table.

 .. image:: ../../img/Storm-Drain/Storm028.png